postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/api-definition-warnings.md

 You can configure your CI/CD pipelines to enforce the [API Governance](/docs/api-governance/configurable-rules/configuring-api-governance-rules/) and [API Security](/docs/api-governance/configurable-rules/configuring-api-security-rules/) rules configured for your team with the help of [Postman CLI](/docs/postman-cli/postman-cli-overview/).

 On the Postman CLI configuration page, select **Run Governance and Security rules**.
-This will generate the Postman CLI configuration that you can paste in your CI/CD configuration to enforce the API Governance and API Security rules each time the CI/CD pipeline runs.
+This will generate the Postman CLI configuration.
+You can use this in your CI/CD configuration to enforce your API Governance and API Security rules each time the CI/CD pipeline runs.

 <img alt="Generate the Postman CLI configuration" src="https://assets.postman.com/postman-docs/v10/generate-postman-cli-v10-2.jpg" width="548px">